Hemorrhoid treatment

 A hemorrhoid is simply an inflamed or swollen vein around the anus (the opening that lets feces exit the body) or inside the rectum.
 Hemorrhoids around the anus are called external hemorrhoids.
 Those that form inside the rectum are called internal hemorrhoids.

 An external hemorrhoid looks skin-colored or reddish.
-It makes a hard, tender bump and it may itch or be covered in mucus.
-An internal hemorrhoid is mostly colored red because it forms on the mucous membrane that lines the inside of the anus.
+It makes a hard, tender bump, and it may itch or be covered in mucus.
+As opposed to prolapsed hemorrhoids, which begin inside the body and may swell outside of it, external hemorrhoids form on the outside of your anus and do not change their position.

 Symptoms of hemorrhoids may include: